hend0472/WifiRetriever/README.md

 Thought about adding in some twilio or email to just send it but had to make this quick so we could send out his tablet.

+Used pyinstaller to make it send email it to him.
+Worked good so far.